 1 leek, roughly chopped (or red or brown onion)

-1 tablespoon thyme (or rosemary - but I would use less as it is a stronger flavour)
+1 tablespoon thyme (or rosemary - but I would use less as it is a stronger flavour)1 clove of garlic

 30g olive oil